solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - **Vacuum taking too long** : Ensure that you have the proper compute tier to support the vacuum options.

+- **Restart** When in doubt, attempt to restart the server during a maintenence window and see if your issue resolves itself.

 ## Troubleshoot app issues in Azure App Service

 - **Enable web logging.** Azure provides built-in diagnostics to assist with [debugging an App Service app](https://learn.microsoft.com/azure/app-service/troubleshoot-diagnostic-logs).